Test-Accessibility/Dataset-accessibility-assessments/Estudo 01/README.md

 In the end, 198 apps were selected for testing and all of those chosen were multiplatform, with only Ionic, React Native and Flutter.
 In addition, entries from different categories were selected.

 ### Materials and Methods
-The tool used for testing was [Firebase Test Lab](https://firebase.google.com/docs/test-lab) which is a mobile application testing platform developed by Google as part of the Firebase toolset .
+The tool used for testing was [Firebase Test Lab](https://firebase.google.com/docs/test-lab) which is a mobile application testing platform developed by Google as part of the Firebase toolset.
 It allows developers to run automated tests on their Android and iOS apps on a wide range of real and virtual devices hosted on Google's infrastructure.

 The image bellow.. (colocar uma imagem do erros que firebase encontrou, tem algum print?)